Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Framework, notation and assumptions

 \subsection{Fisher's null hypothesis of no treatment effect}

 We are interested in testing whether the treatment has any effect on the units' event times.
-We consider Fisher's null hypothesis \citep{Fisher:1935} that the treatment has no effect on any unit:
+We consider Fisher's null hypothesis \citep{Fisher:1935} of no treatment effect on any unit:

-In the absence of censoring, Fisher's null $H_0$ in \eqref{eq:H0} is sharp in the sense that all the potential event times are known from the observed data.
+In the absence of censoring, Fisher's null $H_0$ is sharp in the sense that all the potential event times are known from the observed data.
 However, this is generally not true in the presence of censoring.
 For example, for a unit $i$ under control with $Z_i=0$, $\Delta_i=0$ and $W_i \ge 0$, under $H_0$, we know that $T_i(1) = T_i(0) > C_i(0) = W_i$, but we do not know the exact values of $T_i(1)$, $C_i(1)$, $W_i(1)$ and $\Delta_i(1)$ under the alternative treatment.
 The non-sharpness of $H_0$ implies that we cannot know the null distribution of the logrank statistic exactly, and the usual randomization or permutation tests may not be valid.
-Therefore, to conduct valid inference, it is crucial to understand the null distribution of the logrank statistic under $H_0$, which generally depends on the treatment assignment and censoring mechanisms, and all the potential event times.
-We emphasize that here the null distribution of the logrank statistic refers to its conditional distribution given $\bm{T}(1)$ and $\bm{T}(0)$ under Fisher's null hypothesis $H_0$ in \eqref{eq:H0}, or simply the randomization distribution under $H_0$.
+To conduct valid inference, it is crucial to understand the null distribution of the logrank statistic under $H_0$, which generally depends on the treatment assignment and censoring mechanisms, as well as all the potential event times.
+Here the null distribution of the logrank statistic refers to its conditional distribution given $\bm{T}(1)$ and $\bm{T}(0)$ under Fisher's null $H_0$.